 5. Personal Trainer

 People of all ages and stages are looking to get fit.
 If you enjoy exercise and helping others improve their health, then a fitness coach or personal trainer might be a good option.
-Ideally you should become certified from a reputable organization.
+Ideally, you should become certified by a reputable organization.
 These programs educate you in important exercise terminology, current research, and anatomy; although it's generally expected that you have exercise experience.

 To run a personal training business from home, you'll want to make sure you carry appropriate insurance, and if people are working out in your home, insurance on your home as well.